-The Humber LEP Limited is a wholly-owned Council company, formed to act as the legal entity for Hull's Local Enterprise Partnership.
+The HEY LEP Limited ("the LEP") is a wholly owned Council company, formed to act as the legal entity for the Local Enterprise Partnership.
+The company itself is dormant.
+The LEP is the successor body to the Humber LEP which ceased operations at 31 March 2021.